LorenzoPiombini/uniuser/README.md

 ```

 This will compile the library and install it on your system, along with a test program called `test`.
-the small routine will be located inside of uniuser direcotry `./test` will be a behave in a similar fashion as `useradd` does.
+the small routine will be located inside of uniuser direcotry. `./test` will behave in a similar fashion as `useradd` does.
 You can use it to test some of the library feature, for example, you can run

 ```bash